A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Spatial discretization

 \section{Spatial discretization}

 In this work, the spatial discretization is exclusively based on the finite element method.
 In the following, a subscript $\placeholder_h$ refers to an interpolated field quantity.

+Two types of structures (solid and shell) are considered in this work.
+In both cases, an isoparametric Bubnov--Galerkin discretization approach is employed, \ie the position, displacement, and virtual displacement fields are discretized with the same shape functions.
+For 3D solid bodies, this discretization is exclusively based on standard $\C{0}$-continuous Lagrangian finite elements.
+However, in the case of \kl shells, this approach is insufficient, as the weak form \eqref{eq:weak_shell} explicitly contains the first and second derivatives of the surface displacement field.
+Consequently, the approximation of the shell surface must be at least $G^1$-continuous.
+To meet this requirement, isogeometric analysis (IGA) is employed for the discretization of the \kl shell, as \nurbs-based basis functions enable the construction of approximations with arbitrary orders of continuity.
+For further details, the interested reader is referred to~\cite{Kiendl2009}.

-The solid domain is discretized with an isoparametric Bubnov--Galerkin finite element approach, \ie position, displacement and virtual displacement field are discretized with the same shape functions.
-In the following derivation of the discretized coupling terms, only the discretized solid surface field is required, which is parameterized by the two surface parameter coordinates $\xisurface$ and $\etasurface$.
-The spatial interpolation of the solid surface is given by
+In the following derivation of the discretized coupling terms, only the discretized surface field is required, which is parameterized by the two surface parameter coordinates $\xisurface$ and $\etasurface$.
+The spatial interpolation of the surface is given by

-Here, $\nsurface$ is the number of solid surface nodes and $\Nsolidn \in \R{}$ is the finite element shape function associated with the solid surface node $\indexsolid$.
-Furthermore, $\qXsolidn \in \R3$, $\qsolidn \in \R3$ and~$\dqsolidn \in \R3$ are the reference position, displacement, and virtual displacement of node $\indexsolid$, respectively.
-According to \eqref{eq:problem_formulation:solid_displacement}, the current position of a surface node evaluates to $\qxsolidn = \qXsolidn + \qsolidn$.
-The solid discretization in the examples section is exclusively based on standard $\C{0}$-continuous Lagrangian finite element interpolation.
-However, this is by no means a restriction of the presented \btssfull coupling method, which can also be directly applied to $\C{1}$-continuous (or higher) isogeometric solid elements based on NURBS.
+Here, $\nsurface$ represents the number of surface nodes (FEM) or surface control points (IGA), and $\Nsolidn \in \R{}$ is the corresponding shape function, which can represent finite element basis functions or \nurbs basis functions depending on the discretization approach.
+Furthermore, $\qXsolidn \in \R3$, $\qsolidn \in \R3$, and~$\dqsolidn \in \R3$ denote the reference position, displacement, and virtual displacement associated with the node or control point $\indexsolid$, respectively.

 The beam centerline interpolation considered in this work is exclusively based on third-order Hermitian polynomials, \cf \cite{Meier2019, Vetyukov2014}.
 In this case, each node contains six centerline degrees of freedom, the nodal position $\qxbeamer \in \R{3}$ and the nodal centerline tangent $\qxbeamet \in \R{3}$ at the beam node $\indexbeam$.
 This yields a~$\C{1}$-continuous beam centerline interpolation according to